The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Ah, let's talk about those delightfully awkward yet essential loo logistics - because nothing says "I do" quite like ensuring Aunt Margaret won't have to queue for ages in her fancy fascinator!
 The portaloo count is as crucial as remembering to book the vicar, darling.

-The parking situation deserves more attention than an episode of Top Gear - sufficient spaces for everyone from the string quartet to cousin Rachel, who's perpetually running fashionably late.
+The parking situation deserves more attention than an episode of Top Gear - there are sufficient spaces for everyone, from the string quartet to Cousin Rachel, who's perpetually running fashionably late.

 Remember those lovely accessibility requirements - as important as having proper tea and biscuits ready.
 We can't have Granny Jean mountain-climbing to reach the ceremony, now can we?